 A relapse prevention plan is developed with a certified relapse prevention counselor.
 Negative thoughts and behaviors that trigger cravings for drugs and alcohol are uncovered.
 Helping identify and avoid high-risk situations can help with long-term recovery.

-Fentanyl Outpatient Rehab in San Diego, CA
+Our Fentanyl Rehab in San Diego, CA

 Fentanyl often treats pain after surgery or for people who have chronic pain.
 However, it is very potent and carries a high risk for abuse and addiction.
 Those struggling with fentanyl abuse have several treatment options, including fentanyl rehabs, counseling, and medication assistance programs.